Need to talk? Call 1800 882 436.

 Need more information?

-Anger is a natural human emotion.
-Managing your anger positively is good for children.
-Anger management techniques and health professionals can help you.
+Anger is a natural emotion.
+When parents manage anger in healthy ways, it’s good for children.
+Anger management techniques and health professionals can help.

 Read more on raisingchildren.net.au website